AyoyAB/samples/oauth2/client/confidential/node/README.md

 * Clone the repository and copy `config.json.sample` to `config.json`.
 * Edit `config.json`, supplying `clientId`s and `clientSecret`s for those
-  OAuth2 providers you have successully registered with and set their `enabled` flags to `true` in order to enable them on the test web page.
+  OAuth2 providers you have successfully registered with and set their `enabled` flags to `true` in order to enable them on the test web page.
 * If you need to change the port the sample web server runs at, edit `config.json` and set `port` to the desired port.
 You will need to update the